This picture shows that there is a small region in which the particles are trapped into a plasmasphere.

 As on Earth, the atmosphere of Uranus consists of a troposphere, stratosphere, mesosphere, and thermosphere.
 The troposphere is the region where the visible clouds are to be found.
 The stratosphere, as...more

-On Uranus, as on Jupiter, the winds in the belts and zones blow first in one direction, then in the opposite direction.
-Wind blows east in a belt, and west in a zone.
-The clouds rise up in a belt, and...more
+On Uranus, as on Jupiter, the winds in the belts and zones blow first in one direction, then in the other direction.
+The clouds rise up in a belt, and drop down in a zone, as shown in this picture.
+This...more

-The clouds on Uranus, like Jupiter, are divided into belts and zones.
-On Uranus the belts and zones are hard to find.
+The clouds on Uranus, like Jupiter, are divided into stripes.
+On Uranus the stripes are hard to find.
 The left picture shows the north pole of Uranus.
-In this picture only the smog of...more
+In this picture only the smog can be seen.
+The clouds,...more